dschapman/dschapman/README.md

 ## Hi there 👋

 My name is Daniel.
-I am a creative, technical professional with experience in cybersecurity, communications, writing, and web development looking for full time web development work.
+I am a creative, technical professional with experience in cybersecurity, communications, writing, and web development.

 ### 🔗 Links
 - [My Personal Site](https://dschapman.com) - A [digital garden](https://dschapman.com/notes/digital-garden) built with React and Gatsby containing my articles, notes, and poetry.